Jake Burger Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 27th-ranked team ERA among all league pitching staffs (5.48).
+- The Phillies have the 26th-ranked team ERA among all league pitching staffs (5.28).

+- Phillies pitchers combine to surrender 18 home runs (one per game), the 10th-fewest in the league.

-- The Phillies are sending Falter (0-2) out to make his fourth start of the season.
-He is 0-2 with a 4.80 ERA and nine strikeouts in 15 2/3 innings pitched.
+- Walker (1-1) gets the starting nod for the Phillies in his fourth start of the season.
+He's put together a 4.20 ERA in 15 2/3 innings pitched, with 14 strikeouts.

-- The left-hander's most recent time out was on Thursday against the Cincinnati Reds, when he threw 4 2/3 innings, surrendering five earned runs while allowing eight hits.
+- In his most recent outing on Friday against the Cincinnati Reds, the right-hander tossed six innings, allowing one earned run while surrendering four hits.

-- In three games this season, the 25-year-old has an ERA of 4.80, with 5.4 strikeouts per nine innings.
-Opponents are batting .311 against him.
+- The 30-year-old has put up a 4.20 ERA and 8.4 strikeouts per nine innings across three games this season, while allowing a batting average of .200 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.